dhruvpaul/College-Administration-System/README.md

 Used Netbeans IDE and Oracle(v 10g) as backend.

-Check Oracle file for oracle table commands
+Check "oracle database table creation commands" file for oracle table commands